rubyreferences/rubyref/language/control-expressions.md

 ### Modifier `if` and `unless`[](#modifier-if-and-unless)

 `if` and `unless` can also be used to modify an expression.
-When used as a modifier the left-hand side is the "then" expression and the right-hand side is the "test" expression:
+When used as a modifier the left-hand side is the "then" statement and the right-hand side is the "test" expression:

 ```ruby